-To prevent speculation or hedging of named executive officers' and directors' interests in our equity, the Compass Diversified Holdings, Compass Group Diversified Holdings LLC (Including Subsidiaries) and Compass Group Management LLC Policy Regarding Insider Trading, Tipping and Other Wrongful Disclosures, which we refer to as our Insider Trading Policy, prohibits short sales, hedging transactions and short-term trading (unless pursuant to stock option exercises or other employee benefit plan acquisitions) of the Trust's stock, and the purchase or sale of options, puts, calls or any derivative security that has similar characteristics, by our named executive officers and directors.
+To prevent speculation or hedging of executive officers' and directors' interests in our equity, Compass Diversified Holdings, Compass Group Diversified Holdings LLC (Including Subsidiaries) and Compass Group Management LLC Policy Regarding Insider Trading, Tipping and Other Wrongful Disclosures, which we refer to as our Insider Trading Policy, prohibits short sales, hedging transactions and short-term trading (unless pursuant to stock option exercises or other employee benefit plan acquisitions) of CODI stock, and the purchase or sale of options, puts, calls, exchange-traded options, or any derivative security that has similar characteristics, by our executive officers and directors.
+Our Insider Trading Policy also requires our executive officers and directors to obtain prior written approval from our compliance officer before holding CODI securities in a margin account or pledging CODI securities as collateral for a loan.